 Many times, individuals are stopped at night, on the side of a road, in a foreign environment and are asked to perform tests for the first time that are difficult for any person to perform regardless of intoxication.
-You need an attorney that knows the intricacies of the SFT's and an attorney that can adequately attack every misstep the officer makes in administering these test.
+You need an attorney that knows the intricacies of the SFT's and can adequately attack every misstep the officer makes in administering these test.
 They are inherently unfair and Paul knows exactly how to educate a jury through cross examination of the officer about the fundamental unfairness of the tests.

 The National Highway Transportation Safety Administration (NHTSA) has established guidelines with how the tests are to be administered.
 If the officer does not follow the guidelines set forth by NHTSA, the test could be thrown out and never seen by a jury.

 4. The Breath/Blood Test is an automatic win for the State.

 Wrong.
 Jurors are skeptical of scientific evidence presented by law enforcement.
-There are prerequisites to the admissibility to of breath and or blood tests.
-Failure to perform these could lead the evidence being thrown out.
-If the officers do not do their job up the standards established by the State, Paul will know and prevent the breath/blood results from being heard by the jury.
+There are prerequisites to the admissibility of breath and/or blood tests.
+Failure to perform these could lead to the evidence being thrown out.
+If the officers do not do their job up to the standards established by the State, Paul will know and prevent the breath/blood results from being heard by the jury.

 Assuming the test is admissible, does that mean you should automatically plead guilty?
 No. The State still has the burden to prove beyond a reasonable doubt that the test was accurate.
 Knowing the intricacies of the machine used to quantify blood or breath alcohol concentration gives Paul the ability to cross-examine the State's expert and exploit the weakness related to the technology used by the State.